jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   }
 ```

-Note that in this proposal we return the containers to the users, instead of
+We return the containers to the users, instead of them having to retrieve
-them having to retrieve them from the `ListContainerResponse` object.
+containers from the `ListContainerResponse` object.

-And the iterating can be resumed:
+The iterating can be resumed:

 ```typescript
 async function doListBlobs() {